-Michelle Williams is in her first season as the head women's basketball coach at Lees-McRae College.
+Michelle Williams is in her third season as the head women's basketball coach at Lees-McRae College.

 Williams brings over 10 years of coaching experience to Lees-McRae, previously serving as the head coach at Conference Carolinas foe King College for five seasons, leading the Tornado to four consecutive national tournament appearances in both the NAIA and NCCAA.
 For her efforts during the 2006-07 campaign, Williams was named the Appalachian Athletic Conference Coach of the Year.